-Today, the National Cancer Institute recommends thatwomen aged 40 or older have a regular screening mammogram every 1 or 2 years.
+Today, the American College of Radiology recommends thatwomen aged 40 or older have a regular screening mammogram every year.
 Authors of a recent study of more than 7,000 breast cancer patients concluded: “the best method for women to avoid death from breast cancer is to participate in regular mammography screening.”

 Experts advise avoiding a mammogram the week before your period.
 Your breasts will be more swollen and tender, making the process more uncomfortable for you.